Current Time in Oslo, Norway

 What is the time difference between Oslo and New York?

-Oslo is generally 6 hours ahead of New York, although brief periods around US and European DST transition weeks can temporarily change the exact difference.
-For a simple example, when it is 9:00 AM in Oslo, it is usually 3:00 AM in New York, which is why many transatlantic meetings are scheduled in Oslo afternoon hours instead.
+Oslo, Norway is 6 hours ahead of New York in standard time.
+So when it is 9:00 AM in Oslo, Norway, it is 3:00 AM in New York, which is why early Oslo meetings are often difficult for U.S. East Coast teams.

-What is the best time to call Oslo from the UK?
+What is the best time to call Oslo from the US or UK?

 What currency does Oslo use?